40Cakes/pokebot-gen3/Readme.md

 </details>

 `anti_shiny_pokemon_encounter` - Anti-shiny Pokémon encounters, these are just a bit of fun.
 Anti-shiny Pokémon are mathematically, the complete opposite of a shiny.
-An [SV](https://bulbapedia.bulbagarden.net/wiki/Personality_value#Shininess) of `65,528 - 65,535` is considered anti-shiny.
+An [SV](https://bulbapedia.bulbagarden.net/wiki/Personality_value#Shininess) of `65,528 - 65,535` is considered anti-shiny

 <details>
 <summary>Click here for an example</summary>